 4- One or both parents, No Spouse or Children (whole to parent or parents)

-5- Children of Parents, No Spouse, Children, or Parent (whole to children of parent)
+5- Children of Parents, No Spouse, Children, or Parent (whole to children of the parent)

 Having your property pass by intestacy may not reflect how you want your property to be distributed.
 Speaking with an experienced estate attorney is crucial to ensure your property is distributed the way you choose—not the way state mandates.

-If your loved one died without a will or to avoid dying without a will, call the Law Offices of Albert Gurevich at (212) 233-1233.
+If your loved one died without a will or to avoid dying without a will, call the Law Offices of Albert Goodwin at 718-509-9774.